isa-nurbek/computer-science/2. Algorithms/01-Basic Algorithms/01-Big O Notation. Time & Space Complexity/01-Info About Asymptotic Notation/05_Big O (O)/README.md

 ```

 **Explanation:**
 A function always bounds itself.
-This is the simplest case of Big O, where `c = 1`.
+This is the simplest case of *Big O*, where `c = 1`.

 **Example:**